About Ed Snider Youth Hockey & Education

 In 2010, Jan was certified as a USA Hockey Master Coach (Level 5) after writing a thesis that investigated ways Snider could implement USA Hockey’s Athletic Development Model.
 Jan is also a graduate of the United Way’s Emerging Leaders Program.
 He lives with his family in West Philadelphia and can be reached at [email protected].

-Katy Hsieh joined Ed Snider Youth Hockey & Education in 2015 and serves as Vice President of Development.
+Katy Hsieh joined Ed Snider Youth Hockey & Education in 2015 and serves as Senior Vice President, Development.
 An advocate for youth development through sport and education, Katy is responsible for overseeing all fundraising and development functions of Snider including donor engagement, grant and corporate partner management, and planning and directing major fundraising and programmatic events.

 She also facilitates scholarship funding and tax credit programs for the organization.